thewh1teagle/pico-ble-server/README.md

-# Pico W Bluetooth Stack
+# Pico W BLE server

 Basic Pico w BLE server which send temperate of the CPU each second and print it also to serial output over USB in the same time!